puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/debug/debug-application/debug-running-pod.md

 ### Copying a Pod while changing container images

-In some situations you may want to change a misbehaving Pod from its normal production container images to an image containing a debugging build or additional utilities.
+In some situations you may want to change a misbehaving Pod from its typical production container images to an image containing a debugging build or additional utilities.